-The Company attaches great importance to supply chain management and the relationship maintenance with our suppliers, and are committed to building a fair, honest and cooperative relationship for common development.
-The Company developed the Management Measures for Suppliers and Procurement of (《供應 商與採購管理辦法》) to standardize the Company's procurement and payment business, strengthen internal management, prevent against operational risks, optimize and develop supplier resources, establish a supplier evaluation system, maintain a stable and reliable supplier team and provide reliable supplies and services for the production and construction of the enterprise.
+The Company attaches great importance to supply chain management and the relationship maintenance with its suppliers, and is committed to building a fair, honest and clean, win-win and sustainable relationship.
+The Company developed the Management Measures for Suppliers and Procurement (《供應商與採購管理辦法》) to standardise procurement and payment, prevent against operational risks, continuously optimise supplier resources.
+With a supplier evaluation system put in place, the Company maintains a stable and reliable supplier team and provides reliable services and supplies for the enterprise's high quality operation.